FAIRplus/the-fair-cookbook/content/recipes/interoperability/Storing text data in a knowledge graph.md

 ## Relationship Extraction

-After entity linking to get standard trios (object, relation, subject) for a knowledge graph, we extract the relationships between the identified entities.
+Following the step of entity linking, in order to be able to generate  canonical triples, aka RDF predicates (object, relation, subject) for a knowledge graph, we now need to extract the relationships between the identified entities.

-The [Rebel project](https://github.com/Babelscape/rebel), which is also available as a spaCy component, allows extracting both entities and relations in one step, which we can use in our pipeline.
+To do so, we will use the [Rebel project](https://github.com/Babelscape/rebel), which is also available as a spaCy component, allows extracting both entities and relations in one step, which we can use in our pipeline.

-To implement our approach of linking the entities to NCIT, we can rewrite the set_annotations function from the Rebel code as specified [here](https://towardsdatascience.com/extract-knowledge-from-text-end-to-end-information-extraction-pipeline-with-spacy-and-neo4j-502b2b1e0754) and turn call_wiki_api function into call_ncit function.
+To implement our approach of linking the entities to NCIT, we can rewrite the `set_annotations function` from the Rebel code as specified [here](https://towardsdatascience.com/extract-knowledge-from-text-end-to-end-information-extraction-pipeline-with-spacy-and-neo4j-502b2b1e0754) and turn `call_wiki_api function` into `call_ncit function`.

 ```python
 import pandas as pd